#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 So, today, take a moment.
 Pause.
 Breathe.
 Look around.
 See the blessings that are already in your life.
 And thank God for them.
 When gratitude becomes a habit, our hearts are forever changed.

-Loving Others Without Jealousy
+Part 4: Loving Others without Jealousy

 Key Scripture: Romans 12:15